CaioMartinss/CaioMartinss/resume.md

 * [**Gallery_images**](https://github.com/CaioMartinss/Gallery_images): small project developed during my period as monitor of the web programming discipline, the objective was to teach basic concepts in hmtl, css and javascrip.
 * [**fruteira-html-css**](https://fruteira-html-css.netlify.app/): Fruit tree with html and css.
 The site was built with the aim of practicing html and css skills while observing good practices.
 * [**calculadora**](https://reactcalc1.netlify.app/): Small exercise to create a calculator with the aim of improving my knowledge of React.
 * [**Lista_simples**](https://github.com/CaioMartinss/Lista_simples): Small project in flutter for the mobile programming course.
-The aim is to create a simple to-do list that is manageable..
+The aim is to create a simple to-do list that is manageable.

 <!-- ## :triangular_flag_on_post: What do I study?
 How do I study?